relevance/labrepl/README.markdown

 * Run `script\repl` to launch the labrepl.
 * Browse to localhost:8080 for instructions.
 * Press Ctrl+D to exit the repl when you are done.

-## Getting Started (IDEA/La Clojure)

-Help wanted here.
-You can use the maven install instructions, then create an IDEA project over existing sources, accept the defaults, and things will *partially* work.
-Completion will work against project code, but not against functions in clojure and clojure-contrib.
-If you know how to fix this, please send me a patch.

 ## Getting Started (Emacs)